 As the name suggests, sticky or persistent headers stay on top (or the bottom) of the page at all times and aren’t affected by scrolling.

 On the one hand, sticky headers are an excellent usability solution.
 They allow users to quickly access the main navigational categories, return to the home page, or search content without scrolling up to the top of the page.
+Sticky headers also make it convenient for users to log in to their accounts from anywhere on the site.
 Compared to headers with hidden navigation (hamburger menu), sticky headers increase discoverability and lower the chance of users getting lost.
-Plus, they're an excellent choice for mobile interfaces, leaving the most critical actions at users' fingertips.
+Plus, they’re an excellent choice for mobile interfaces, leaving the most critical actions at users’ fingertips.

 On the other hand, poorly implemented sticky headers can be annoying, take up too much space, and distract users from page content.
 Consider partially sticky headers that appear on scroll up.
 They still keep navigation accessible from anywhere on a page but don’t get in the way when users scan the content.